bretikov/FMSSM/README.md

 - **FM and Noise don't mix.** FM steps and Noise cannot be moved/copied/swapped between an FM track and the Noise track.
   The app rejects this with an error message.
-- **Banks from older firmware ("legacy")** — if a bank was saved by an older version of the FMS firmware (a different internal metadata layout than the current v20), the app detects it and shows it as `[LEGACY vX]`.
+- **Banks from older FMS versions ("legacy")** — if a bank was saved by an older version of the FMS (a different internal metadata layout than the current v20), the app detects it and shows it as `[LEGACY vX]`.
 Such a bank cannot be edited, nor can patterns be copied out of it (to avoid misinterpreting an unknown old layout) —